IT Glue provides a domain tracker to ensure that you are kept notified of expiring domains.

-Capture all known domains (e.g. client.com, client.ca, client.co.uk, client.com.au, client.co.nz) in IT Glue.
-Many organizations have multiple domains, even if some are parked or forwarders.
+Follow these steps to capture all known domains (e.g. client.com, client.ca, client.co.uk, client.com.au, client.co.nz) in IT Glue:

-- Navigate to the organization you are onboarding.
+- Navigate to the organization that the domain belongs to.

-- From the left sidebar, click on Domain Tracker.
+- From the left sidebar, click the Domain Tracker.

 - Click Save.

-- WHOIS updates for domains that expire in the next 90 days are only fetched once a week.
+- domains that expire in the next 90 days are checked once a week.

-- WHOIS updates for domains that expire in the next 30 days are fetched every other day.
+- domains that expire in the next 30 days are fetched every other day.

-- You are welcome to manually refresh information about a domain at any time.
+Yes, you are welcome to manually refresh the information at any time.
 When viewing the domain in IT Glue, click the Refresh DNS and WHOIS button and wait for the information to populate.